-Banns – are normally called for 3 consecutive weeks in the 3 months leading up to a
+Banns – are normally called in church on 3 consecutive Sundays in the 3 months leading up to a

 wedding, and must be read in any parish that covers the bride or groom or in which they are

 getting married, to check there are no legal objections to the wedding.
 If there is not enough time, then a Common

 takes 7-10 days.
 Fortunately, Martin

 is a ‘Surrogate’ which means he can carry out the application.

 Qualifying Connection – some people want to get married in a church in a